Send requests

 - Navigate to the Serverless section and click New Endpoint.

-- Endpoint Name and Type (Queue-based or Load balancer)
+- Endpoint name and type (Queue-based or Load balancing)

 - Model (optional): Enter a Hugging Face URL for cached models